stm-analytics25/medallion-spark-dbt_AA_Care/README.md

 | Transactions                      | PaymentTransaction     | `fct_transactions`              |

-dbt integrates with databricks and we ultimately exposed our unity catalog.gold medallion to PowerBI and AI/ML use cases
+dbt integrates with databricks and we ultimately exposed our unity catalog.gold medallion to PowerBI and AI/ML use cases.The use cases will assist with health care coordination model.

 ### Resources: